Nakiami/mellivora/README.md

 ### Installation

-You can find more detailed setup instructions in "install/README.md".
+You can find detailed setup instructions in [install/README.md](install/README.md).
 In short:

 - Download to any directory, say: "/var/www/mellivora/".
 - Run "composer install" in the "include/thirdparty/composer/" directory to install all required dependencies.